CrayLabs/SmartSim/doc/dragon.rst

   2. System or Workload Manager too busy: try setting the environment variable ``SMARTSIM_DRAGON_STARTUP_TIMEOUT`` to a larger value or to ``"-1"``.

 - *MPI-based applications hanging*: to run MPI-based applications on Dragon, Cray PMI or Cray PALS must be available on the system.
-This is a current limitation and is actively been worked on.
+This is a current limitation and is actively being worked on.